 Abstract: This paper examines the effectiveness of office hours in undergraduate economics instruction.
 Office hours are commonly used, but their evaluation is challenging: students who are stronger or weaker than average preferentially visit office hours, creating selection bias in simple comparisons of students who visit office hours when compared to those who do not.
 By exploiting the structure of student course scheduling, and conditioning on schedule timing, we are able to use availability of office hours to correct for this bias

-Other Scholarship of Teaching and Learning Publications
+Other Scholarship of Teaching and Learning Work

-(Last update: 17-1-2024)
+(Last update: 2024-08-07)